-At present there is no unified set of symptoms or criteria for spending addiction, but we will discuss the common features and traits, many of which overlap with traditionally recognized addictions.
-Often, we see peread more
+At present there is no unified set of symptoms or criteria for spending addiction, but we will discuss the common features and traits, many oread more

 Post-Traumatic Stress Disorder (PTSD) can develop after exposure to any number of traumatic events that can happen to people.
-Some common types of traumatic events that can result in PTSD include military combat, physical or sexual assaults, accidents, or natural disasters such as tornado, hurricanes, etc. Although PTSD has likely existed since humankind has been involved in traumatic situations, PTSD has only been recognized as a diagnosis since 1980.
+Some common types of traumatic events that can result in PTSD include military combat, physical or sexual assaults, accidents, or natural disasters such as a tornado, hurricanes, etc. Although PTSD has likely existed since humankind has been involved in traumatic situations, PTSD has only been recognized as a diagnosis since 1980.
 It should be noted that not everyone who experiences a traumatic event will end up with PTSD.
 Many people endure and recover from difficult life situations just fine.
 Others develop less severe problems such as depression or anxiety problems.
 Traumatic events that are enduring (military combat) or recurring (physical or sexual abuse) increase the likelihood of developing PTSD.
-Symptoms & Features A thorough mental health diagnostic evaluation should be sought if you suspect you might have PTSD.
-The diagnosis of PTSD can be difficult and complex.
-In response to a traumatic experience where real or perceived life threatening situations have occurred, people experience some of the follow symptoms.
-There are re-experiencing symptoms that include: 1) intrusive thoughts or images, 2) feeling like the event is recurring or reliving it, 3) dreams or nightmares, 4) read more

 Where many people enjoy gambling as an occasional social or recreational activity, for others it becomes a real struggle.
 Problem gambling is an urge to gamble despite experiencing negative consequences or continuing to gamble despite a desire to stop.
 An estimated 15 million Americans have problem gambling with more than 3 million of them having severe problematic gambling.
 Problem gambling is not a bad habit or moral weakness, but a serious condition that is treatable.
 Although it is commonly referred to as gambling addiction, it is actually categorized as an impulse control disorder.
-However, like chemical addictions it is a progressive and chronic condition.
+However, like chemical addictions, it is a progressive and chronic condition.
 Problem gambling tends to strain relationships, affect one’s ability to fulfill responsibilities at work, home, or school, and can lead to financial catastrophe.
 It can lead people to do things they never thought themselves capable of such as borrowing or stealing money from partners, employers, and even their children.
-Symptoms & Features Pathological Gambling Disorder is a persistent and recurring maladaptive gambling pattern as evidenced by five or more of the following symptoms: 1) a mental preoccupation with gambling, 2) a need to gamble with increasing amounts of money in order to achieve the desired excitement or effect, 3) repeated unsucce read more

 The use of alcohol in our culture is pervasive.
 For most people their use of alcohol is social or recreational and is secondary to the event and situations they are engaging in.
 For about 10% of the American population their use of alcohol becomes abusive or has already reached the level of dependence.
 There are four levels of alcohol use: abstinence, social use, abuse, and dependence.
 Social use pertains to people who drink for the taste rather than the effect (glass of wine with dinner or a dessert drink).
 It can be difficult to differentiate between those who abuse and those who have crossed the line to dependence, both of which are problematic.
 One benchmark of problematic drinking stipulates that men who drink more than 4 drinks in one sitting or more than 14 drinks in a week and women who drink more than 3 drinks in one sitting or more than 7 drinks in a week, likely have abuse or dependence problems.
 Alcohol abuse and dependence fall on a spectrum.
 The more symptoms a person endorses, they can move from abuse to dependence.
 Alcohol abuse is suggested if a person endorses 2-3 of the symptoms, and alcohol dependence is likely present if a person endorses 4 or more of the following symptoms: 1) tolerance (a need for an increase in the amount of alcohol to get the same desired effect), 2) withdrawal (shakes, sweats, etc. in the absence of drinking, 3) drinking in larger am read more

 - Obsessive Preoccupation: Codependents obsess about their partner’s behavior and their lives.
 They think constantly about their partner’s addiction.
 They find themselves checking emails, texts, computer history, hiding spots, connections, dealers, checking and credit card statements.
-These efforts may provide temporary relief of anxiety and create the illusion of control, but in the end they simply help peopl
+These efforts may provide temporary relief of anxiety and create the illusion of control, but in the end, they simply help people avo